By Rod Ashley, Tafflab CEO and Trustee

 • observe others’ performance and use perceptions

-• lead & motivate others
+• lead and motivate others

 • show assertiveness (set own agenda)